Send files over WiFi from your browser to any phone or PC

 A browser comes pre-installed on any mainstream operating system.
 So browsers could offer a solution to the file sharing dilemma that haunts people.
 WebRTC is an open-source peer-to-peer network protocol that allows you to scan and connect directly to the devices on your network.
 WebRTC stands for Web Real Time Communication.
 It supports voice, audio, files, and any generic data transfer.
 You need a recent browser to use WebRTC.

-Snapdrop is an open-source web service that uses WebRTC to enable you to scan peers on your network and send them files and messages.
-The snapdrop project is on Github.
+Pairdrop is an open-source web service that uses WebRTC to enable you to scan peers on your network and send them files and messages.
+The pairdrop project is on Github.
+PairDrop is a fork of Snapdrop which hasn’t been maintained for a while.

 A screenshot of snapdrop with multiple devices on display